 11.1 The Board shall be responsible for the management of all the affairs of the ISE and may exercise all the powers and authorities conferred under this Constitution.

-11.2 The Board members shall meet together regularly for the dispatch of business, adjourn and otherwise regulate their meetings as they deem fit.
+11.2 Board members shall meet together regularly for the dispatch of business, adjourn and otherwise regulate their meetings as they deem fit.

 11.3 The quorum necessary for the transaction of business of the Board shall be four (4).